The Thermal Energy Opportunity

 An Initiative of the Renewable Energy Buyers Alliance

-The RTC offers an implementation-focused platform operating under the umbrella of the Renewable Energy Buyers Alliance (REBA) to advance the needs of manufacturers and state and local governments to tackle barriers to renewable thermal energy.
+The RTC offers an implementation-focused platform operating in coordination with the Renewable Energy Buyers Alliance (REBA) to advance the needs of manufacturers and state and local governments to tackle barriers to renewable thermal energy.
 REBA has become the central platform coordinating efforts to expand large buyers’ access to renewable energy options.
 REBA’s initiatives, to date, have focused exclusively on renewable electricity.
 Given that many organizations involved in REBA also have thermal needs, REBA is expanding its scope reach to involve more manufacturers and heavy industry.

 Who We Are

 The RTC members include manufacturers and state and local governments.